Frequently Asked Questions

 grub-install: error: failed to register the EFI boot entry: Read-only file system.

 Merge nodes do not permit modifying EFI variables.
 The Merge infrastructure needs to preserve these so that we can provide a reliable boot procedure.
-We workaround this limitation through the following in our playbooks:
+When using ansible for experiment automation, you can workaround this limitation through the following:

 # hold back kernel/grub updates